10-01-2024

 Follow-ups

 The frequency and nature of follow-up visits are essential considerations for patient participation.
-The burden of frequent or lengthy follow-up visits can deter individuals from joining or continuing in a clinical trial.
-Streamlining follow-up procedures, offering flexible scheduling, and minimizing the disruption to participants' daily lives enhance the overall patient experience and contribute to better adherence.
+The burden of follow-up visits can deter individuals from joining or continuing in a clinical trial.
+Streamlining follow-up procedures with flexible scheduling and minimal disruption to daily life promotes better adherence.

 -